Kalonymus ben Kalonymus: At Rome

-About 1314, Kalonymus settled at Avignon, where he later became associated with Robert, King of Naples, who sent him, provided with letters of recommendation, on a scientific mission to Rome.
-Kalonymus' learning and character gained for him the consideration of the Roman Jewish notables; and when his family, finding that his sojourn at Rome was longer than had been anticipated, recalled him, the poet Immanuel the Roman wrote a letter to Nasi Samuel of Arles, protesting in the name of the Jewish community of Rome against Kalonymus' return.
+About 1314, Kalonymus settled at Avignon, and there later became associated with Robert, King of Naples, who sent Kalonymus (with letters of recommendation) on a scientific mission to Rome.
+Kalonymus's learning and character gained the consideration of the Roman Jewish notables; and when family members, finding that Kalonymus's sojourn at Rome was longer than had been anticipated, recalled Kalonymus, the poet Immanuel the Roman wrote a letter to Nasi Samuel of Arles, protesting in the name of the Jewish community of Rome against Kalonymus's departure.
 According to Moritz Steinschneider and Gross, Kalonymus was the poet referred to by Immanuel (ib. p.
-28) as having pleaded the cause of the Roman Jews before the pope at Avignon in 1321, but this assertion needs confirmation since the exact dates of Kalonymus' stay in Rome can not be ascertained.
-Heinrich Graetz and Adolf Neubauer believe that Kalonymus went to Rome after their sojourn in Catalonia, which was in 1322; and the fact that he does not mention Rome in his Eben Boḥan confirms their supposition.
-In 1328 Kalonymus was in Arles, where he probably remained until their death, the exact date of which is unknown.
+28) as having pleaded the cause of the Roman Jews before the pope at Avignon in 1321, but this assertion needs confirmation since the exact dates of Kalonymus's stay in Rome can not be ascertained.
+Heinrich Graetz and Adolf Neubauer believe Kalonymus went to Rome after a sojourn in Catalonia, which was in 1322, and believe the fact that Kalonymus does not mention Rome in Eben Boḥan confirms this supposition.
+In 1328 Kalonymus was in Arles, and probably remained there until dying at an unknown date.

 Works

 Kalonymus acquired a high reputation both as an original writer and as a translator.
-He began his literary career when only twenty years old.
-His translations, which, with the exception of one that was printed, are all still in manuscript, include the following (arranged in chronological order, the Hebrew titles being those of the translations):
+Kalonymus began a literary career when only twenty years old.
+Kalonymus's translations, which, with the exception of one that was printed, are all still in manuscript, include the following (arranged in chronological order, the Hebrew titles being those of the translations):